delalieuxmatt/DistrSysLabo2/Distr_sys_lab_3/Cipher.md

 | **CTR** | Encrypts counters; fast and parallel.                                         | ✅  | ✅ Yes               |
 | **GCM** | Like CTR but with authentication (integrity check).                           | ✅  | ✅ Yes (recommended) |

+### AES Initialization Vector (IV)

+An **IV (Initialization Vector)** is random data added at the start of encryption to ensure that the same plaintext produces **different ciphertexts** each time.

+Without it, encryption would be deterministic — leaking patterns (especially dangerous in modes like CBC or CTR).

 ### Padding Schemes
 Padding fills up the last block of plaintext so its length matches the block size required by the cipher (for AES, that’s 16 bytes).